Skip to main content

 Required Documents

-Expected timelines at Bayer Heritage: Processing time varies by account type and complexity.
-POD accounts typically process faster than probate-dependent accounts.
-Contact Bayer Heritage for specific timelines.
+Expected timelines at Bayer Heritage: Varies by title.
+POD and joint-survivorship accounts settle fastest once the certified death certificate and ID are presented; trust accounts follow once the successor trustee documents authority; probate-dependent accounts wait on Letters from the county court.
+Bayer Heritage does not publish a service-level timeline — ask Member Services at 800-272-6003.
 Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-Bayer Heritage requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if probate required), and additional documentation depending on the account type.
+Bayer Heritage requires several documents to process a claim, including Original or certified copy of the death certificate (required before a death claim can be filed), Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (if the account passes through the estate), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-If you designate unequal percentage shares and, at the death of the last surviving account owner, one or more named beneficiaries are no longer living, Bayer Heritage re-designates the unassigned shares equally among the surviving beneficiaries.
-If you designate equal shares (the default when no percentages are stated), the surviving beneficiaries simply split the funds equally.
-Percentages you assign must total 100 percent; if they do not, the credit union may default to equal shares or ask you to correct the form.
+Under the Account Disclosure, if you designated unequal percentage shares and a named beneficiary is not living at the death of the last surviving account owner, the unassigned portion of the shares is re-designated equally among the surviving beneficiaries.
+If you never gave percentages, the default applies: all living beneficiaries own the account in equal shares.
+Percentages you do assign must total 100 percent; if they do not, the credit union may default to equal-share ownership or ask you to correct the designation.

 If the deceased held multiple Bayer Heritage accounts, each may require a separate claim or have different documentation requirements.
-The Member Services can confirm which accounts require individual attention and which can be processed together.
+The Member Services (via the Member Contact Center) can confirm which accounts require individual attention and which can be processed together.

 Bayer Heritage